Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Mendocino

-Sausalito’s unique history dates back to the Liwanelowa Nation before Spanish settlers arrived.
-From there, you’ll finish your road trip in Mendocino, another city near San Francisco.
-Mendocino is known for it’s distinct New England style architecture and it’s hippy past.
+Finish in Mendocino, another city near San Francisco.
+It is known for its distinct New England-style architecture and its hippy past.
 It is a super fun small town to explore before heading home.

 West Coast Hot Springs Road Trip